-Netherlands A farmer may post-

-treat animals with

-have an effective

-for which the

-certain products that

-impact on the animals

-and on the condition

-treatment is intended.

-Sweden
+A farmer may posttreat animals with certain products that have an effective impact on the animals and on the condition for which the treatment is intended.

 Medicinal products containing antibiotics must be prescribed by the veterinarian.
 The farmer may post-treat the animal.
 Farms must prove that they have a strategy plan for disease prevention.